irenealgi/readbelow/_posts/2016-03-13-womens-fiction.md

 - _50 Shades of Grey_, by E.L.
 James
 - _We Are All Completely Beside Ourselves_, by Karen Joy Fowler

 As you can see from the list above, whatever falls under the category is just as heterogeneous as whatever falls outside the category.
 Reading it again, I can’t believe I put the experimental Mrs Dalloway next to gothic and dramatic _Jane Eyre_, sardonic _Pride and Prejudice_, funny and irreverent _Bridget Jones_, complex _The Hours_, cheesy and chaste _The Notebook_ and racy _50 Shades of Grey_ in the same sack.
-It makes no sense; welcome to discovery #1:
+It makes no sense; welcome to discovery number one:

-Women’s Fiction as a category makes no sense whatsoever.
+>Women’s Fiction as a category makes no sense whatsoever.

 Which is why we have come up with a brilliant set of subcategories within the Women’s Fiction category: